 There are no subject prerequisites for VCE Extended Investigation Units 3 & 4.
 It is expected that you will possess the capacity or potential to develop critical thinking and independent research skills and have good literacy skills.
 The only prerequisite for VCE Algorithmics Units 3 & 4 is that you must have successfully completed VCE Mathematical Methods Units 1 & 2 or be studying it concurrently whilst you study Algorithmics.
 As a HESS subject it is important that students are aware that this subject covers content found in first year university courses and may provide a higher degree of challenge.
 It is also expected that you will have the capacity or potential for developing strong problem-solving skills.

-There are no prerequisites for entry to English Language Units 1 & 2.
+There are no prerequisites for entry to Units 1 & 2 English Language.
 It is strongly recommended that students have completed Units 1 & 2 prior to commencing Units 3 & 4.
-Students are strongly encouraged to only enrol in English Language through CHES if they are completing another English subject (English or Literature) in their base school.
-Students will only be permitted to enrol in English Language at CHES with the full support of their base school.

 Students completing Units 1&2 Specialist Mathematics must be completing concurrently, or will have already completed, Units 1&2 Mathematical Methods.
 Students completing Units 3 & 4 Specialist Mathematics must be completing concurrently, or will have already completed, Units 3 & 4 Mathematical Methods.
-It is strongly recommended students complete Units 1&2 Specialist Mathematics before commencing Units 3 & 4.
+It is strongly recommended students complete Units 1 & 2 Specialist Mathematics before commencing Units 3 & 4.
 Students will only be permitted to enrol in Specialist Mathematics at CHES if the subject is not offered or run in their base school.
 Are students from non-government schools eligible to apply?
 For students to be considered for a CHES program (HES or a VCE subject) current enrolment in a government school is required.
-Where a student may already have a dual enrolment that reaches across the government, catholic or independent school sectors, the student must be undertaking the majority of their studies at the government school.
+Further, where a student may already have a dual enrolment that reaches across the government, catholic or independent school sectors, the student must be undertaking the majority of their studies at the government school.
 (For example, if a student is currently enrolled in an independent school where the majority of their VCE studies are being completed but is also undertaking a subject through Virtual School Victoria or the Victorian School of Languages, this student would not be considered eligible for participation in a CHES program).
 Students must maintain their enrolment in a Victorian government school (as their main school) for the duration of their course at CHES.
 Students who do not maintain their enrolment in a Victorian government school may be ineligible to continue their studies, or payment may be sought to fund their participation.
 The CHES principal will determine the most suitable approach in such a situation.

-International students and students who are homeschooled are not eligible to enrol at this time.

 Can I apply for more than one VCE subject at CHES?

 You will not be restricted from participating in more than one CHES subject per year, however, it is not advised.
 Separate applications will be required for each VCE subject and each application will be assessed on a case-by-case basis.

-If I enrol in a VCE subject through CHES, can I also apply to study a HES?
+HANDBOOK VCE STUDIE If I enrol in a VCE subject through CHES, can I also apply to study a HES?
 It is not recommended that you study a VCE subject as well as a Higher Education Study (HES) through CHES in the same year.
 However, we anticipate that many students will choose to study a VCE subject at CHES in Year 11 and then apply for a Higher Education Study (HES) in Year 12.
-Algorithmics is a Higher Education Scored Study (HESS) so studying that subject in Year 11 will not impact on your capacity to study a Higher Education Study (HES) in Year 12.
-You can study Algorithmics (HESS) and a Higher Education Study (HES) and have both subjects contribute towards the calculation of your final ATAR.
+VCE Algorithmics is a Higher Education Scored Study (HESS) so studying that subject in Year 11 will not impact on your capacity to study a Higher Education Study (HES) in Year 12.
+You can study VCE Algorithmics (HESS) and a Higher Education Study (HES) and have both subjects contribute towards the calculation of your final ATAR.
 How will my application be assessed?